matrix-foundation-cb/Geospatial-Cloudbutton/1st experiment/README.md

 5_Mask  | Mask the raster inside the area of interest 6_Vectorization  | Change raster file to vectorial 7_Classification  | Classify the raster image

+## More_scripts

+Other useful scripts for data processing